Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

 1995: Boxer Mike Tyson is released from prison after serving three years for raping 18-year-old Desiree Washington, Miss Black Rhode Island, in an Indianapolis hotel room on July 19, 1991.

-1990: A deliberately set fire in an unlicensed social club in The Bronx, N.Y., known as "Happy Land" kills 87 people, most of them young ethnic Hondurans celebrating Carnival.
+1990: A deliberately set fire in an unlicensed social club in The Bronx, New York, known as "Happy Land" kills 87 people, most of them young ethnic Hondurans celebrating Carnival.
 Unemployed Cuban refugee Julio González, whose former girlfriend was employed at the club, was arrested shortly after the fire and ultimately convicted of arson and murder.

 1988: Dancer and choreographer Robert Joffrey, the co-founder of the Joffrey Ballet known for his highly imaginative modern ballets, dies of AIDS at the age of 57 in New York City.
 He's seen here in a still from the 2012 documentary "Joffrey: Mavericks of American Dance."